Invasion of the hippos: Colombia is running out of time to tackle Pablo Escobar’s wildest legacy

 “It was horrible,” recalled David Echeverri Lopez, a researcher at the regional environmental agency Cornare who led the 2013 sterilization effort.
-“You cannot just go on the Internet and Google, ‘what to do with a hippopotamus?’”
+“You cannot just go on the Internet and Google, ‘What to do with a hippopotamus?’”

 After all, the creature belonged on the other side of the ocean, in the savannas and forests of sub-Saharan Africa.
 But in the 1980s, drug kingpin Pablo Escobar smuggled four hippos onto his private country estate.
 Now dozens of its wild spawn roam the wetlands north of Bogota, the largest invasive species on the planet.

-Note: Correction: A previous version of this story misstated the manatee species affected by the growing hippo population.
-They are Antillean manatees.